Want to know about cooperative housing and other shared housing options? Here’s how our coop works and the BEST things about living in a coop.

 Day-to-day decisions are made by an elected (or voluntold) board of directors.
 We have general meetings 4 times a year, and every household gets to vote on all major decisions.

 Our current coop is pretty small (18 units) so we usually can negotiate to a consensus on most issues.
-The more controversial policies (like smoking) are left in the realm of the good-neighbour policy.
-The smokers are polite and the non-smokers don’t worry about it too much.

 Previously we lived in a large (84 units) coop, and decisions involved more debate.
-It’s hard to get 200+ people to negotiate and agree on anything, even something as simple as what colour to paint the exterior trim.
+It’s hard to get 200+ people to negotiate and agree on anything, even something as simple as what color to paint the exterior trim.

 While a smaller coop may seem easier, there were advantages to living in a large coop, including shared childcare in the common room.
 Larger coops can also afford to hire a building manager.